volodymyrhudyma/blog/content/blog/2020-08-27-algorithms-binary-search-in-javascript.md

 It is therefore crucial to know as many search algorithms as possible and to be able to choose the one that fits best.

-In this article we will learn Binary Search - the fastest searching algorithm which **works only with sorted arrays**.
+In this article we will learn Binary Search - one of the fastest searching algorithms which **works only with sorted arrays**.

 ## The definition